MalakHenendeveloper/weather/README.md

 🚀 Flutter 3.16.0 or later
 💡 Dart 3.0 or later
-🔗 API integration for fetching weather data
-📍 Geolocator configured in the project
+🔗 API integration for fetching weather data and predictions 📍 Geolocator configured in the project

 👨‍💻 Author
 Malak Henen